jorgebucaran/hyperapp/README.md

 })
 ```

-Hyperapp will dispatch `Tick` with the epoch as a payload.
+Hyperapp will dispatch `Tick` with the system timestamp as the payload.
 Behind the scenes, Hyperapp uses the browser's [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) method to dispatch the action at the specifed time interval and [`Date.now()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now) to retrieve the current time.

 The `subscriptions` function takes in the current state and returns an array of subscriptions.
 Whenever the state changes, Hyperapp will call this function to calculate a new array.
 If a subscription appears in the array, we'll start it.
 If a subscription leaves the array, we'll cancel it.
 If any of its properties change, we'll restart it.